Magazine Index

 your experience.
 But after many years in the field I have come to believe that tour guides, like every other element of your

 visit, should be selected with extreme care.
-(I've even proposed that the editors of this site publish a page listing
+(I even proposed that the editors of this site publish a page listing

 guides who they have carefully reviewed and consider worth recommending.)
 It should be mentioned

-that in Italy becoming a licensed tour guide requires passing a fairly rigorous examination; in Italy guiding is a profession comparable to
+that in Italy becoming a licensed tour guide requires passing a fairly rigorous examination; here guiding is a profession comparable to

 Berlin will be able to work in his/her profession in Palermo, Siracusa or Agrigento.
 It's all part of "de-regulating" the professions in Europe, and part of the